hpc/charliecloud/doc/faq.rst

 If you have a systemd system, the `Docker documentation
 <https://docs.docker.com/engine/admin/systemd/#http-proxy>`_ explains how to
 configure this.
-If you don't have a systemd system, then :code:`/etc/default/docker` might be the place to go?
+If you don’t have a systemd system, then :code:`/etc/default/docker` might be the place to go?

 The second problem is that programs executed during build (:code:`RUN` instructions) need to know about the proxy as well.
-This manifests as images failing to build because they can't download stuff from the internet.
+This manifests as images failing to build because they can’t download stuff from the internet.

 One fix is to configure your :code:`.bashrc` or equivalent to: